Sykopompos/M-is-for-Mako/README.md

-#Android L Mako
+#Android M Mako
-Files for the Android L port to the Nexus 4.
-This is final Lollipop preview lpx13d
+Files for the Android M port to the Nexus 4.
+This is first M preview

-LEGACY REPO is here https://github.com/Android-L-Porting-Team/Android-L-Mako
 ##Build Requirements
 The makefiles assume a linux environment where `abootimg` is avaliable.
 This is avaliable as a package for most distributions:
 * Debian/Ubuntu: `# apt-get install abootimg`